 Represented management of multiple midstream private equity companies from formation through ultimate sale.

-Testified as an expert witness in oil and gas law interpreting instruments and conveyances in the United States District Court for the District of Utah, Becker v.
-Ute Indian Tribe of the Uintah and Ouray Reservation; Case No. 140908394 (Feb.
-2018).
+Testified as an expert witness in oil and gas law interpreting instruments and conveyances on behalf of the Ute Indian Tribe in the United States District Court for the District of Utah, Becker v.
+Ute Indian Tribe of the Uintah and Ouray Reservation; Case Nos.
+2:16-cv-00579 and 00958.
 Also retained as expert witness on behalf of Kerr-McGee Rocky Mountain Corporation in City and County of Denver et al. vs. Kerr-McGee et al., Weld County District Court, 2017 CV 30894 regarding oil and gas spacing, pooling and operational issues.
 Mr. Wozniak was also qualified as an expert witness on behalf of Crestone Peak Resources in Board of County Commissioners of Boulder vs. Crestone Peak Resources Operating LLC, Boulder District Court, 2018-CV-30924 regarding custom and usage of terms in oil and gas leases and whether leases remained in full force or effect.